niteshbalusu11/ln-utils-bot/Readme.md

 # Lightning Utilites Bot

-- Built this as an alternative to @LNPingBot but utilities bot also can also probe a node.
+- Built https://t.me/ln_utils_bot as an alternative to @LNPingBot but utilities bot also can also probe a node.
 - LNPingBot has been unreliable for me so built this as an alernative.

 ## Self-hosting Steps